03 Using R syntax

 The data set will now read all the raw texts in the main folder and

-will assign every text the corresponding bib entry and license.
-Please
+will assign every text the corresponding bib entry, license, etc. Please

 note that adding a bib_entry.txt